Apsara2001/HCI_Day1/README.md

-# Human Computer Interface - Axure 9 Project 01
+# Human Computer Interface - Axure RP Project 01

 This repository contains a Human-Computer Interface (HCI) practical project created using Axure RP 9.
 The project consists of two user interface designs: a user login page and a fitness website homepage.